We Need Your Support!

 Hotels that are popular with travelers and which are usually booked months in advance will now be among your options for an unprecedented stay in the Greek capital.

 Here are a few of our recommendations for hotels in Athens for you to choose from:

 The Athens Gate Hotel is an elegant, eco-friendly hotel located in downtown Athens, only a few minutes away from the popular neighborhood of Koukaki.

-It’s an excellent choice for those that want to stay close to a few of the most popular attractions of Athens like the Acropolis Museum and the Museum of Contemporary Art.
+It’s an excellent choice for those who want to stay close to a few of the most popular attractions of Athens, like the Acropolis Museum and the Museum of Contemporary Art.